krasserm/super-resolution/README.md

 ## Setup

-This project requires Python 3.6 or higher.

-1. Create a new [virtual environment](https://docs.python.org/3/tutorial/venv.html) or [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) and activate that environment.
+Create a new [Conda](https://conda.io) environment with

-2. Run `pip install -r requirements-gpu.txt` if you have a GPU or `pip install -r requirements-cpu.txt` otherwise.
+    conda env create -f environment-gpu.yml

+if you have a GPU.
+A CPU-only environment can be created with

+    conda env create -f environment-cpu.yml

+Activate the environment with

+    source activate wdsr

+and you are ready to use this project.

 ## Pre-trained models